bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

 # TODO: high priority
 * Props for generating each puzzle by day of week
-    * Keep manual buttons for each day of week
-        * Label them as debug to make their purpose clear
-* Store admin date in local storage
-    * Start with Jan 1, 2021
 * Generate button to generate puzzle based on day of week of admin date
     * Formatter util populates day of admin date
     * Aside shows day of week and date of admin date